egor7/blog-1/csv/csv.md

 ![pivot](pic/pivot.png)

 ### Array columns
 Nothing prevents you technically to put a list of values into a cell of a CSV.
 You just need to use a separator other than a comma, e.g. whitespace or semicolon.
 Unlike ANSI SQL, kdb+ can handle array columns.
+Function [.h.cd](https://code.kx.com/q/ref/doth/#hcd-csv-from-data) is also prepared for array columns when saving a kdb+ table to a CSV.
+You can set the secondary delimiter via [.h.d](https://code.kx.com/q/ref/doth/#hd-delimiter).

-Kdb+ function `vs` (that abbreviates **v**ector from **s**tring) splits a string by a separator string.
+When reading the array column of a CSV it will be stored as a string column.
+Kdb+ function [vs](https://code.kx.com/q/ref/vs/) (that abbreviates **v**ector from **s**tring) splits a string by a separator string.

 ```
 q)" " vs "10 31 -42"